 • Heat pot with reserved bacon fat over medium-high heat.
 Add scallion whites, garlic, and ginger.
 Cook, stirring, until fragrant, 30 seconds. • Stir in 3½ cups water (7 cups for 4 servings), pork ramen stock concentrates, soy sauce, gochujang, and half the miso sauce stock concentrates.
 (TIP: Be sure to scrape up any browned bits at the bottom of the pot—these specks are full of flavor!)
 Bring to a boil, then reduce heat to low. • Stir in bok choy and napa cabbage and half the corn (all for 4).
 Let simmer, covered, until ready to serve.

 • Rinse shrimp* under cold water, then pat dry with paper towels.
 Season all over with salt and pepper. • Heat sesame oil in a large pan over medium-high heat.
 Once pan is hot, add shrimp and cook, stirring occasionally, until mostly opaque, 2-3 minutes. • Stir in remaining miso sauce stock concentrates; cook, stirring, until shrimp is glazed and cooked through, 1-2 minutes more.

-• Once bacon is cool enough to handle, roughly chop. • Stir 1 TBSP butter and 1 tsp vinegar (we sent more) into pot with soup.
-(For 4 servings, use 2 TBSP butter and 2 tsp vinegar.) • Divide half the noodles between bowls, then ladle veggies and half the broth over noodles.
+• Once bacon is cool enough to handle, roughly chop. • Stir 1 tsp vinegar (we sent more) and 1 TBSP butter into pot with soup.
+(For 4 servings, use 2 tsp vinegar and 2 TBSP butter.) • Divide half the noodles between bowls, then ladle veggies and half the broth over noodles.
 (You will have some noodles and broth left over— seconds!)
 Top with shrimp, bacon, and scallion greens.
 Serve.